Roll20/roll20-character-sheets/Hero6Playable/README.md

 Type | This field defines the damage type for the attack.
 Most attacks do "STUN & BODY".
 Some attack types such as NND attacks only do "STUN" only damage.
 If the Type is set to "BODY", the full dice will be counted as body damage (such as Killing Attacks).
 If the Type is set to "BODY only" then damage is rolled normally and BODY Effect" is used as a catch all for many powers that do not do direct damage, such as Mind Control.
 This is essentially just re-labeled STUN damage.
 The Type "Luck" follows the rules for the Luck power, counting 1 luck point for every "6" rolled on the effect dice.
 Cost/Die | This field defines how much 1d6 of effect costs.
 Example, if the power has 40 base points, and the Cost/Die is set to 5, the result will be 8d6 of effect.
 There are two formats for effect dice when the Cost/Die is 15.
 By rule, 15pts would result in a full 1d6.
 10pts can either be ½d6 or 1d6-1, player's choice.
 As such, there are two entries for 15 points:  15 (½d6) and 15 (1d6-1).
 STR | If this box is checked, the character's STR will be added as base points to the attack.
 This is normally used for melee weapons.
 Min. | This field sets a minimum STR that is needed to wield a weapon.
 Only STR above the minimum will be added to the base points of an attack.  **By rule, if a character does not have enough STR to wield a weapon, he/she is supposed to suffer a penalty to their OCV.
 This character sheet does not implement that rule.
-You will need to add any OCV penaly using the OCV field of the "Other Modifiers" section**.
+You will need to add any OCV penalty using the OCV field of the "Other Modifiers" section**.
 Killing | If this box is checked, the attack is flagged as a killing attack.
 This changes the STUN and BODY multipliers displayed for hit locations.
 It has no other effect.
 Hit Loc. | If this box is checked, the attack will also roll for the hit location struck.
 Extra Dice | This field is added to the effect without adjustment from Advantages.
 This field can be entered as either a whole number, representing base points, or as a dice representation (1d6, 2d6, etc).
 The former will be added to the calculation that generates the Total Dice, while the later will just be appended to the Total Dice as static text.
 Example, if you have a simple 30pt attack that generates Total Dice of 6d6, and you enter "10" into this field, the Total Dice will increase to 8d6.
 Alternately, you could enter "2d6" into this field and the total Dice will change to 6d6+(2d6).